bodhisattwaMondal/Coursera-git-tut/README.md

 # Coursera-git-tut
-Coursera git tutorial by Google
+Coursera git tutorial in the course Google IT Automation with Python